tommytran732/Pterodactyl-Eggs-Free/README.md

 # Pterodactyl Images Free
 Each branch is a different image.
-You can find my free eggs at https://github.com/tommytran732/Pterodactyl-Eggs-Free
+The images are hosted on Quay.io.